ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 ```

 Set a default project you will be using for this tutorial.
-If you have multiple projects you can switch back to a different one when you are finished.
+If you have multiple projects, you can switch back to a different one when you are finished.

 ``` bash
 gcloud config set project "${PROJECT_ID}"